Most people correlate hypoglycemia (low blood sugar) with diabetes.

 - Avoid caffeine: Caffeine causes blood sugar fluctuations in some people, especially those with reactive hypoglycemia.
 Use caffeine alternatives, such as decaffeinated coffee or herbal teas.

 - Try to quit smoking: Nicotine can cause blood sugar ups and downs, as it alters the body’s ability to process glucose.
 It may also increase an individual’s predisposition to develop Type II diabetes or exacerbate a pre-existing diabetic state.
-You should be able to slowly taper off smoking through the use of prescription nicotine products, vaping, or other alternative techniques and practices.
+You should be able to slowly taper off smoking through the use of prescription nicotine products, vaping, or other alternative techniques.

-Certain people respond differently than others due to metabolic, genetic and epigenetic variations.
+Certain people respond differently than others due to metabolic, genetic and /or epigenetic variations.

 When to See a Doctor

-The proper diet can help you improve your insulin sensitivity and balance your blood sugars, preventing post-meal energy crashes.
+The proper diet can help you improve your insulin sensitivity and balance your blood sugar, preventing post-meal energy crashes.

 In case, however, that you have undergone surgery or are suffering from peptic ulcers, you may need to consult your doctor for further guidance.